-The Nebraska Center for Energy Sciences Research (NCESR) is a collaboration between the University of Nebraska-Lincoln and the Nebraska Public Power District (NPPD) established in 2006 to conduct research on renewable energy sources, energy efficiency and energy conservation; and to expand economic opportunities and improve quality of life for Nebraska and the nation.
+The Nebraska Center for Energy Sciences Research (NCESR) is a ten-year initiative between the University of Nebraska-Lincoln and the Nebraska Public Power District (NPPD) established in 2006 to conduct research on renewable energy sources, energy efficiency and energy conservation, and to expand economic opportunities and improve quality of life for Nebraska and the nation.
 The Center supports both basic and applied research and has a broad mandate to explore a range of renewable energy opportunities (including biofuels, wind, and solar energy), as well as opportunities for energy conservation.
-The Center receives $70k in personnel costs from the University each year as well as funding from the NPPD, including $450k for offered energy research grants.
+To date, $8 million has been contributed to the initiative.

 ↑ Top of Page